numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ..
 In order to display quantitative measurements, we have seen in the previous section that we should start from the collection of runtimes for different target values.

-In the performance assessment context of COCO_, a problem instance is the quintuple :math:`p=(n,f_\theta,\theta_i,I,I^{{\rm target},\theta_i})` containing dimension, function, instantiation parameters, quality indicator mapping, and quality indicator target value. [#]_
+In the performance assessment context of COCO_, a problem instance can be defined by the quintuple of search space dimension, function, instantiation parameters, quality indicator mapping, and quality indicator target value, :math:`p = (n, f_\theta, \theta_i, I, I^{{\rm target}, \theta_i})`. [#]_
-For each benchmarked algorithm, a single runtime is measured on each problem.
+For each benchmarked algorithm, a single runtime is measured on each problem instance.
-From a single run of the algorithm on a given problem instance :math:`p=(n,f_\theta,\theta_i)`, we obtain a runtime measurement for every target value which has been reached in this run, or equivalently, for the respective target precisions |DI|, which reflects the anytime aspect of the performance evaluation.
+From a single run of the algorithm on a problem instance triple defined by :math:`p = (n, f_\theta, \theta_i)`, we obtain a runtime measurement for each deduced problem quintuple, and more specifically, for each target value which has been reached in this run, or equivalently, for each target precision.
+This also reflects the anytime aspect of the performance evaluation in a single run.

-Formally, the runtime :math:`\mathrm{RT}(p)` is a random variable that represents the number of function evaluations needed to reach the quality indicator target value for the first time.
+Formally, the runtime :math:`\mathrm{RT}^{\rm s}(p)` is a random variable that represents the number of function evaluations needed to reach the quality indicator target value for the first time.
 A run or trial that reached the target value is called *successful*. [#]_ For *unsuccessful trials*, the runtime is not defined, but the overall number of function evaluations in the given trial is a random variable denoted by :math:`\mathrm{RT}^{\rm us}(p)`.
 For a single run, the value of :math:`\mathrm{RT}^{\rm us}(p)` is the same for all failed targets.

 We consider the conceptual **restart algorithm**.
-Given an algorithm has a strictly positive probability |ps| to solve a problem :math:`p`, independent restarts of the algorithm solve the problem with probability one and with runtime
+Given an algorithm has a strictly positive probability |ps| to solve a problem, independent restarts of the algorithm solve the problem with probability one and exhibit the runtime

 .. |RTforDI| replace:: :math:`\mathbf{RT}(n,f_\theta,\Delta I)`